 The amount of coffee that produces these troublesome symptoms will vary from person to person, depending on their tolerance to caffeine.

-One individual could drink less than 400mg of coffee per day and experience these symptoms, while the next person who may or may not have a sensitivity can go over the 400 mg mark and be completely fine.
+One individual could drink less than 400mg of coffee per day and experience these symptoms, while the next person who may or may not have a sensitivity can go over this amount and be completely fine.

 It’s important to pay attention to your body and how it responds when you drink a certain amount of coffee or caffeinated beverages in general.
 Consult a physician should you experience difficulty breathing or persistent chest pains.